 “If you are a follower of Jesus Christ, you are only permitted to marry one who is a follower of Christ.”

-“A wife is bound to her husband as long as he lives.
+- “A wife is bound to her husband as long as he lives.
 If her husband dies, she is free to marry anyone she wishes, but only if he loves the Lord.”
 (NLT)

 The italicized words present the requirement in two different translations:

-- “but only if he loves the Lord.”
+- “only if he loves the Lord.”
 (NLT)

 Perhaps this is the wrong question.
-She is “free to marry anyone she wishes.”
+It says, “She is free to marry anyone she wishes.”
 Evidently, if she honors the one requirement (he must belong to the Lord), it’s her choice.

-The issue becomes how she prays.
-Her prayers must not be used as a means of getting God to make her decision.
+Should she pray about the decision?
+Yes!
+But how she prays and what she prays for is important.
+Her prayers must never be used to get God to make her decision.
 She cannot pray for God to give her the name of the one out of the five He has chosen for her because it’s her decision.
-And she is wise not to offer in any “Give me a sign” prayers.
+And she is wise to avoid the “Give me a sign” prayers.

 It’s her decision.

-That’s the big point.
+That’s the main point.
 She can pray for wisdom and for God to help her to think carefully about the one of interest.

-If she plays the spiritual trump card by suggesting that “God told her,” she is presuming upon the future without the required “if” from James 4:15 — “Instead, you ought to say, “If it is the Lord’s will, we will live and do this or that.”
-No amount of prayer and no sign from heaven gives one permission to drop the “if.”
+If she plays the spiritual trump card by suggesting that “God told her,” she wrongly presumes upon the future without attaching the required “if” from James 4:15 — “Instead, you ought to say, ‘If it is the Lord’s will, we will live and do this or that.’”
+No amount of prayer and no sign from heaven gives us permission to drop the “if.” (see: God’s will)

 “Do not be yoked together with unbelievers.
 For….what does a believer have in common with an unbeliever?
 (II Corinthians 6:14-15)

-I keep a miniature wooden yoke in my office and use it as a visual aid to explain equally yoked marriage.
-It’s a fitting description because doing life together involves many decisions and could easily lead to disagreements (especially when raising children together).
+I keep a miniature wooden yoke in my office to use as a visual for explaining the importance of an equally yoked marriage.
+It’s a fitting description because life together in a marriage involves many decisions that could easily lead to disagreements (especially when raising children together).

 But this text assumes an ability to identify the differences between believers and unbelievers.
-I Corinthians 7:39 assumes the ability to identify those who “belong to the Lord.”
+So the first question about marriage for those who seek God’s will is how to identify a true believer.
+To help you answer this, see: Answering the first question….